 The window for disclosing breaches is now 72 hours

 Compounding the urgency of the elevated threat landscape, security teams face heightened pressure for transparency and accountability from new legislation aimed at critical infrastructure industries across many countries.
-The U.S. Cyber Incident Reporting for Critical Infrastructure Act of 2022 (CIRCIA), and the Network and Information Systems (NIS2) Directive in the European Union, for example, mandate that cyber incidents having material impact on critical infrastructure must be disclosed within 72 hours.
+El Cyber Incident Reporting for Critical Infrastructure Act of 2022 (CIRCIA), and the Network and Information Systems (NIS2) Directive in the European Union, for example, mandate that cyber incidents having material impact on critical infrastructure must be disclosed within 72 hours.
 Beyond increased visibility and accountability, these mandates dramatically shrink the window from the time a suspected breach is identified to when it must be disclosed, driving the need for more effective, preventative security.

 Worth noting, similar mandates have also been enacted for other industries beyond the scope of critical infrastructure.